qwd/dev-site/_docs_en/resource/warning-info.md

 Weather warnings are not available for all cities, we will continue to expand these data, currently QWeather supports the following countries or regions.

+> Weather warning are based on official data from government departments in each country.
+When official data is not released properly, we may temporarily take offline the country where the failure occurred.

 > You can use the `range` parameter to get a list of all warning cities for that country or regions via [Warning City List API](/en/docs/api/warning/weather-warning-city-list/).

 <table>